3D Drawings: Do They Make Sense for Your Company?

 Here are just 3 Capabilities 3D Drawings Provide:

-- Measurements: Something not included already?
+- Measurements: Is something not included already?
 The underlying Virtual Product Model is XVL and has CAD-level precision.
 Downstream users can add their own detail.

 - Cross-Section: If you really need to explore, dynamic cross-sections can be added by the downstream user.